Ilo

-This piece was the result of a 10-day experience, the Artist at Sea Residency of the Schmidt Ocean Institute.
+This piece emerged from a 10-day experience in December 2018: the Artist at Sea Residency of the Schmidt Ocean Institute.
 I had the honor of joining a team of scientists while they conducted research on autonomous robots in hydrothermal vents in the depths of Costa Rica.
-During that time, I was able to work with clay on the ship Falkor itself, engage in extensive conversations with scientists, and be part of their team meetings and scientific endeavors.
-I observed the fascinating process of these early stages, a cacophony of collaboration and ideas.
-Additionally, I had a life-changing experience: I was able to work with clay collected at 1741m below the sea surface.
+During that time, I was able to work with clay aboard the research vessel RV Falkor, engage in long conversations with scientists, and participate in their team meetings and scientific explorations.
+I witnessed the fascinating unfolding of those early stages: a cacophony of ideas, questions, collaborations, and an embodied approach to knowledge.

 In this talk given at a Biogeoart Project symposium, I reflect on my process of research and creation at the Schmidt Ocean Institute’s Artist-at-Sea residency.